- Home ›

 About the Client

-Gratiot and 7 Mile (G7) is an area in northeast Detroit that is made up of several neighborhoods that share the same domain of resident leadership and city-led planning efforts.
-The City of Detroit, in close partnership with residents, crafted the Gratiot/7 Mile Neighborhood Framework Plan between 2019 and 2021 to guide future development and investment in G7.
-According to the city’s G7 webpage, the plan aims to “stabilize single family neighborhoods, multi-family housing and retail opportunities, as well as examine park, greenway, and streetscape improvements.”
+The City of Detroit's Planning Department is responsible for guiding the city's development through strategic urban planning, zoning, and land-use policies.
+It serves residents, businesses, and stakeholders to help create vibrant, equitable, and sustainable neighborhoods.
+The Detroit Planning Department worked in close partnership with residents from Gratiot and 7 Mile (G7), an area in northeast Detroit comprising several neighborhoods that share a common domain of resident leadership and city-led planning efforts, to develop the Gratiot/7 Mile Neighborhood framework Plan.
+Developed between 2019 and 2021, the Plan aims to guide future development and investment in the G7 area.
+According to the city’s G7 webpage, the plan seeks to “stabilize single-family neighborhoods, multi-family housing and retail opportunities, as well as examine park, greenway, and streetscape improvements.”

 About the Project